-She most recently served as Legal Counsel to New Hampshire Governor Maggie Hassan and senior health care policy director, working with the Governor on initiatives to expand access to health, mental health and substance use disorder services for New Hampshire citizens.
-Lucy is an experienced New Hampshire health care, regulatory and employment attorney.
-Previously a shareholder in the firm of Rath, Young and Pignatelli, P.C, and Chair of the firm’s Healthcare Practice Group, Lucy assisted providers and businesses navigate the changing health care environment.
-Lucy was named Lawyer of the Year – 2012 for Health Care Law by her peers, and has been included as a Best Lawyer in healthcare since 2006.
+She most recently served as Legal Counsel and senior health care policy director to New Hampshire Governor Maggie Hassan.
+Lucy is an experienced New Hampshire health care and regulatory attorney.
+Previously a shareholder in the firm of Rath, Young and Pignatelli, PC, and Chair of the firm’s Healthcare Practice Group, Lucy was named Lawyer of the Year in 2012 for Health Care Law by her peers and has been included as a Best Lawyer in healthcare since 2006.

 She moved to New Hampshire with her husband in 1993 and entered into public service as an Assistant Attorney General in the New Hampshire Department of Justice.
-In 1998, Lucy joined Rath, Young and Pignatelli, P.C., serving primarily health care clients in regulatory and business matters for over 15 years, before agreeing to serve as Legal Counsel for New Hampshire Governor Maggie Hassan beginning in January 2013.
+In 1998, Lucy joined Rath, Young and Pignatelli, PC, serving clients in health care, regulatory and business matters for over 15 years, before agreeing to serve as Legal Counsel for New Hampshire Governor Maggie Hassan beginning in January 2013.